victor4pinheiro/dotfiles/README.md

 git clone https://github.com/victor4pinheiro/dotfiles $HOME/
 ```

-<a name="kitty"></a>
+<a name="foot"></a>
-## Kitty
+## Foot (Foo terminal)

 Copy the folder
 ```
-cp -r $HOME/dotfiles/kitty $HOME/.config/
+cp -r $HOME/dotfiles/foot $HOME/.config/
 ```
-And now restart kitty and you'll see changes.
+In previous version, I used to kitty as my default terminal, but I searched for a lightweight alternative and so I found foot.

+I think it is more lightweight, easy to customize and totally made for Wayland.

 <a name="neovim"></a>
 ## Neovim

 This is more complex to do, so you will need:
-1. Install neovim (version >= 6.0.0)
+1. Install neovim (version >= v0.6.0)
 2. Create nvim directory inside $HOME/.config
 ```
 mkdir -p $HOME/.config/nvim
 ```
 3. Install a plugin manager (vim-plug, pathogen, packer.nvim etc).
-In this dotfile, I use paq-nvim, so acess the [Paq-nvim](https://github.com/savq/paq-nvim) and follow the instructions.
+In this dotfile, I use packer.nvim, so acess the [Packer](https://github.com/wbthomason/packer.nvim) and follow the instructions.
 4. Now, copy the neovim config to nvim directory:
 ```
 cp -r $HOME/dotfiles/init.lua $HOME/.config/nvim/